Chart Color Schemes

 Linden Park has a typical household mix, with a higher-than-average median household size

-Family households constitute 71.4% of all households, including 39.9% couples with children, 20.7% couples without children, and 9.8% single parent families.
-Non-family households comprise the remaining 28.6%, with lone person households at 26.7% and group households making up 1.3%.
+Family households account for 71.4% of all households, including 39.9% couples with children, 20.7% couples without children, and 9.8% single parent families.
+Non-family households constitute the remaining 28.6%, with lone person households at 26.7% and group households comprising 1.3% of the total.
 The median household size is 2.7 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households